ThePhoenix77/minibash/README.md

-# Minishell
+# Minibash

-Welcome to **Minishell**, a custom shell implementation designed to mimic the behavior of the Bash shell.
+Welcome to **Minibash**, a custom shell implementation designed to mimic the behavior of the Bash shell.
 This project serves as a practical exercise in understanding shell mechanics, process management, and command execution in Unix-like operating systems.

 ## Table of Contents